Jsalies/VOCformatWriter/README.md

  - remove the last frame by using BackSpace.
  - press Enter to save objets in Xml and csv.

+# Tools

+ - too take a look on your work, you can use Visualisation.py

 # Examples

 ![alt text](examples/example1.jpg)